unfoldingWord-dev/Resource-Container/docs/usfm_manifest.rst

 - `dublin_core:subject` = ``Bible translation``
 - `projects:categories` = ``bible-ot`` or ``bible-nt`` depending on the project identifier

-The rest must be parsed from the USFM:
+The rest may be parsed from the USFM:

 **\id_<CODE>_(Name of file, Book name, Language, Last edited)**